Last Updated: Wednesday March 18, 2026

 Can I Get Into Bates Without SAT Or ACT?: Bates College considers admission test scores (SAT/ACT) during the application process but does not require them.
 Although it is not strictly a requirement, the test scores are considered for admission decisions.
 Hence, it is advisable to prepare well for the test and submit the best scores.
 Normally, students may appear in the test 2 to 3 times to improve their scores.
 Hence you are required to plan early and appear in upcoming SAT / ACT tests.
 Check the schedule of the test and plan accordingly.
 It is advisable to appear multiple times in the test unless you score well above the average SAT / ACT score of the admitted students, as given below.

-Does a degree from Bates Worth It?
+Is a Bates degree Worth It?

 Getting into Bates can be a great opportunity for many students.
 It is a prestigious institution known for its strong programs.
 However, whether it is worth it depends on your personal and academic goals, as well as your financial situation.
 Bates offers a rigorous academic environment and access to cutting-edge research, but it may not be the best fit for everyone.
 It's important to consider factors such as cost, location, and specific academic programs when making this decision.
-Please note that the average household income of the admitted students at Bates is USD: 77753.31 and unemployment rate is 3.06%.
+Please note that the average household income of the admitted students at Bates is $77,800 and unemployment rate is 3.06%.

-How much does a degree from Bates Cost?The average annual cost of the degree at Bates College is USD: 80440.
+The average annual cost of the degree at Bates College is $80,440.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Bates College is much less than this.

 10.22% of the students are receiving Pell Grant and 15.03 percent are receiving Federal Grants.
 So it is a better choice to go to Bates and apply for PELL or federal loan grants.